jonatasbaldin/jonatasbaldin.github.io/_posts/2016-09-21-composing-docker-environments-services-images-builds.md

 Instead of throwing code snippets over these pages, I'll use [this GitHub repository](https://github.com/jonatasbaldin/composing-docker-environments) to store and organize our journey.
 This is not something planned, neither do I have a draft, but I'll try to put everything together commit by commit.
 If you have any tip during the read, drop a comment and I'll be glad to discuss it.

 # The foundation
-To start, clone the repository and run the command:
+To start, clone the repository, checks out the right tag and run docker-compose:
 {% highlight bash %}
+# Clone the repository
 git clone https://github.com/jonatasbaldin/composing-docker-environments.git

+# Right tag!
+git checkout tags/v0.1

+# Goes into the directory and runs docker-compose
 cd composing-docker-environments
 docker-compose up
 {% endhighlight %}